-- 74. The opening words of s CW 42(1) refer to income derived from a business carried on by, or for, or for the benefit of a trust, society or institution (singular).
-A question arises as to whether the section is limited to income from a business carried on by, or for, or for the benefit of a single charity. - 75.
+- 83. Section CW 42(1) refers to income derived from a business carried on by, or for, or for the benefit of a trust, society or institution (singular).
+A question arises as to whether the section is limited to income from a business carried on by, or for, or for the benefit of a single charity. - 84.
 Unless the context requires a different interpretation, words in the Act in the singular include the plural and words in the plural include the singular.
-The Commissioner considers nothing in the context of s CW 42 requires the section to be restricted to situations where a business is carried on by, or for, or for the benefit of a single charity. - 76.
-This view is supported by case law that shows that a business can be carried on for or for the benefit of more than one charity.
-In Calder, the Supreme Court considered the application of s 86(1)(o) of the Land and Income Tax Act 1954 (now s CW 42).
-The court contemplated the section applying to a business carried out for several charities.
-Wilson J stated at 926:
+The Commissioner considers nothing in the context of s CW 42 requires the section to be restricted to situations where a business is carried on by, or for, or for the benefit of a single charity.